On the inverse absolute continuity of quasiconformal mappings on hypersurfaces: Introduction

 In this paper, we give a solution to the problem of {\it inverse absolute continuity of quasiconformal mappings on hypersurfaces} for two-dimensional hypersurfaces in $\mathbb{R}^3$.
 The general problem asks whether a quasiconformal mapping $f\colon \R^{n+1}\to \R^{n+1}$ ($n\geq 2$), restricted to a smooth ($n$-dimensional) hypersurface $Z$ in $\mathbb{R}^{n+1}$, always maps sets of positive Hausdorff $n$-measure to sets of positive Hausdorff $n$-measure.
 We show, by construction, that this may fail to be the case when $n=2$.
 We work with the simplest case of $Z = \mathbb{R}^2 \times \{0\}$.
 Our construction scheme becomes technically more difficult in higher dimensions, and so in this paper we only consider the case $n=2$.
 We believe that the main idea should be applicable in all dimensions.

 The inverse absolute continuity problem for quasiconformal mappings originated in the 1970s from work of Gehring on distortion of sets of a given Hausdorff dimension under a quasiconformal mapping \cite{Gehr:75}, \cite{Gehr:76}.
-A statement can be found in Section 10 of the 1982 survey article of Baernstein and Manfredi \cite{BaeMan:82}, although the question is attributed to Gehring.
+A statement can be found in Section 10 of the 1982 survey article of Baernstein and Manfredi \cite{BaeMan:82} and in Problem 7.55 of Hayman and Lingham's problem list \cite{HL:19}, although the question is attributed to Gehring.
 See also \cite[Sec.
 1]{ABH:02}, \cite[Sec.
 6]{Hei:96}, \cite[Sec.
 8]{HeiKos:94}, \cite[Sec.
 17]{Raj:17} for discussion around this and related problems.

 Let us recall the fundamental definition.
 Let $n \geq 2$ be an integer and $U,V \subset \mathbb{R}^n$ be domains.
 A homeomorphism $f\colon U \rightarrow V$ is {\it quasiconformal} if it is in the Sobolev space $W_{\loc}^{1,n}(U, \mathbb{R}^n)$ and satisfies the differential inequality